-Elections Canada has compiled a glossary of electoral terms and pictures.
+Elections Canada has compiled a glossary of electoral terms.
 Click on a letter below to move to the terms that begin with that letter, or simply use your browser's scroll bar to view all of them.

 The extent to which obstacles to a place or activity have been removed.
 Voting at a federal electoral event is very accessible.
 All election day polling places, with only a few exceptions, have level access.
 Voters who are unable to mark the ballot can receive help.
 There is a voting template for persons with a visual disability.
 All advance poll sites have level access.

 The polls are open between noon and 8:00 p.m. on Friday, Saturday, Sunday and Monday, the 10th, 9th, 8th and 7th days before election day, for those who want to vote early.
 The ballots are kept in a sealed envelope until election day and are counted at the same time as the other ballots.

 Ballot (bulletin de vote)

 A piece of paper on which are printed the names of the candidates, their political parties and a place for the voter to indicate the preferred candidate.
 (At a referendum, the ballot has a printed question and spaces for the voter to answer "Yes" or "No.") Canada uses the secret ballot, which means no one except the voter knows the choice that was made.

 Ballot box (urne)

 A cardboard box with a narrow slot on top, into which all ballots issued to electors are placed until the polls close and the votes are counted.
 There is one ballot box at each polling station.

 Bill (projet de loi)